CyVerse-learning-materials/foss/docs/06_reproducibility_i.md

     "Reproducing the result of a computation means running the same software on the same input data and obtaining the same results."
 Rougier et al. 2016

+    "Getting someone else's code to run on my computer" - Anonymous

 <br>